billvaglienti/ProtoGen/README.md

 - `dependsOn` : The `dependsOn` attribute indicates that the presence of this Data item is dependent on a previously defined data item.
 If the previous data item evaluates as zero then this data item is skipped in the encoding. `dependsOn` is useful for encodings that do not know a-priori if a particular data item is available.
 For example consider a telemetry packet that reports data from all sensors connected to a device: if one of the sensors is not connected or not working then the space in the packet used to report that data can be saved.
 The `dependsOn` data item will typically be a single bit bitfield, but can be any previous data item which is not a structure or an array.
 Bitfields cannot be dependent on other data items.
 ProtoGen will verify that the `dependsOn` variable exists as a primitive non-array member of the encoding, *before* the definition of this data item.
 If the referenced data item does not exist ProtoGen will ignore the `dependsOn` attribute.

 - `min` : The minimum value that can be encoded.
 Typically encoded types take up less space than in-memory types.
-This is usually accomplished by scaling the data. `min`, along with `max` and the number of bits of the encoded type, is used to determine the scaling factor. `min` is ignored if the encoded type is floating, signed, bitfield, or string.
+This is usually accomplished by scaling the data. `min`, along with `max` and the number of bits of the encoded type, is used to determine the scaling factor. `min` is ignored if the encoded type is floating, signed, or string.
 If `min` is not given, but `max` is, then `min` is assumed to be 0. `min` can be input as a mathematical expression in infix notation.
 For example -10000/2^15 would be correctly evaluated as -.30517578125.
 In addition the special strings "pi" and "e" are allowed, and will be replaced with their correct values.
 For example 180/pi would be evaluated as 57.295779513082321.

-- `max` : The maximum value that can be encoded. `max` is ignored if the encoded type is floating, bitfield or string.
+- `max` : The maximum value that can be encoded. `max` is ignored if the encoded type is floating, or string.
 If the encoded type is signed, then the minimum encoded value is `-max`.
 If the encoded type is unsigned, then the minimum value is `min` (or 0 if `min` is not given).
 If `max` or `scaler` are not given then the in memory data are not scaled, but simply cast to the encoded type. `max` can be input as a mathematical expression in the same way as `min`.

 - `scaler` : The scaler that is multiplied by the in-memory type to convert to the encoded type. `scaler` is ignored if `max` is present. `scaler` and `max` (along with `min`) are different ways to represent the same thing.
 For signed encoded types `scaler` is converted to `max` as: `max = ((2^(numbits-1) - 1)/scaler`.
-For unsigned encoded types `scaler` is converted to `max` : `max = min + ((2^numbits)-1)/scaler`. `scaler` is ignored if the encoded type is bitfield, string, or structure.
+For unsigned encoded types `scaler` is converted to `max` : `max = min + ((2^numbits)-1)/scaler`. `scaler` is ignored if the encoded type is string or structure.
 If `scaler` or `max` are not given then the in memory data are not scaled, but simply cast to the encoded type. `scaler` can be input as a mathematical expression in the same way as `min`.
 Although it is unusual `scaler` can be used with floating point encoded types.
 This would be useful for cases where the units of the floating point encoded type do not match the desired units of the data in memory.

 - `default` : The default value for this Data.
 The default value is used if the received packet length is not long enough to encode all the Data.
 Defaults can only be used as the last element(s) of a packet.
 Using defaults it is possible to augment a previously defined packet in a backwards compatible way, by extending the length of the packet and adding new fields with default values so that older packets can still be interpreted.